How does screen printing work?

 I need shirts fast.
 What is your turnaround time?

-We ask for about two weeks.
+We ask for about two weeks, although we don't guarantee any turnaround times.

 I need them faster.
 Help!